 What should I avoid while receiving aripiprazole?

+Avoid getting up too fast from a sitting or lying position, or you may feel dizzy.
 Avoid driving or hazardous activity until you know how aripiprazole will affect you.
 Dizziness or drowsiness can cause falls, accidents, or severe injuries.

 Avoid drinking alcohol.
 Dangerous side effects could occur.

 Avoid becoming overheated or dehydrated.
 Drink plenty of fluids, especially in hot weather and during exercise.
 It is easier to become dangerously overheated and dehydrated while you are using aripiprazole.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.